Winston-Hsiao/powbuild-wod-api/README.md

 1. Clone Repository
 2. Navigate to folder in terminal
-3. enter `$ npm run dev ` into terminal
+3. enter `$ npm run dev` into terminal

-You should see:
+You should see
 >API is listening on port 3000<br />
  Version 1 Docs are available on http://localhost:3000/api/v1/docs